-Buying on the open market may seem impossible if property in your area is expensive.
-However there are government-backed ownership schemes that can help you get a foot on the housing ladder.
+Buying your own home might be difficult if property in your area is expensive.
+However there are UK government-backed ownership schemes that can help you get a foot on the housing ladder.

 Gives an overview of the different home ownership schemes available and how they operate.